jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 Perhaps it might be better—and I know that my friends on the other side will disagree with this—that no positive future date be set, but that the matter be left to the district courts, because I don't think that anyone can now determine what those lengths of time will be.
 Certainly I can't predict what time may be required to get Congress to act on something.
 </P><P>
-MR. CHIEF JUSTICE WARREN: Mr. Korman, is there any legal question involved in remanding this to the District Court of
-<a name="page7"></a>the District of Columbia, in view of the fact that the district court itself appoints the members of the Board of Education, who are the appellees in this case?
+MR. CHIEF JUSTICE WARREN: Mr. Korman, is there any legal question involved in remanding this to the District Court of the District of Columbia, in view of the fact that the district court itself appoints the members of the Board of Education, who are the appellees in this case?
 </P><P>
 MR. KORMAN: I don't think so, sir.
 </P><P>